software-students-spring2025/4-containers-fishball/README.md

 ## Introduction

+This project is a facial analysis web application!

 In this project, we have three Docker containers: MongoDB, machine-learning-client, and web-app.
 The system allows users to upload images or capture photos using their webcam, analyze facial emotions, and view face-related statistics based on their uploads.

 Users can enter the web-app, then upload an image through the upload feature or take a live photo using their webcam.
 The machine-learning-client then analyzes the image using a facial emotion recognition model and returns the detected emotions to the user.
 After that, users can view the results of the emotion analysis on their main page.